Rachel McCleary

-Rachel M. McCleary (born 29 September 1953) is a lecturer in the Economics Department at Harvard University and a non-resident senior fellow at the American Enterprise Institute.
+Rachel Mary McCleary (born 29 September 1953) is a lecturer in the Economics Department at Harvard University and a non-resident senior fellow at the American Enterprise Institute.

 Biography

-McCleary has a Ph.D. in philosophy from the University of Chicago in 1986, a Master of Theological Studies from Emory University in 1978 and a B.A. from Indiana University in 1974.
+McCleary has a Ph.D. in philosophy from the University of Chicago in 1986, a Master of Theological Studies from Emory University in 1978 and a B.A. from Indiana University Bloomington in 1974.
 Her work is interdisciplinary with theoretical grounding in the fields of political science, sociology and economics.
 Within these disciplines, she conducts research on the political economy of religion.
 Her research focuses on how religion interacts with economic performance and the political and social behavior of individuals and institutions across societies.
 She studies how religious beliefs and practices influence productivity, economic growth and the maintenance of political institutions such as democracy.
 Her scholarly work in philosophy focuses on issues of moral agency, consciousness and reasoning.

 Her and her husband Robert Barro's work was cited in the March 25, 2013, edition of Bloomberg.